BilalShakil/Projects/README.md

-# httpd_test-Ansible
-Ansible httpd service start
+Ansible used to create an Apache webserver, configured to start httpd service Apache webserver;httpd